learn-co-curriculum/uci-mod-1-cli-essentials-bash-navigation/README.md

 ### Paths in Shell

-The path supplied to the `cd` command can be either *absolute* or *relative* paths.
+The path supplied to the `cd` command can be either _absolute_ or _relative_ paths.
 An absolute path is a path that always gets you to the same folder.
 You can recognize them because they start with `/`.
-For example `/Users/kellyegreene`, is an absolute path.
+For example, `/Users/kellyegreene`, is an absolute path.

 A relative path is a path **relative** to the working directory you're "in" at